Activities

 • Monthly — every month.

 When replicated, a new activity is created with the same settings but shifted dates.
+You can optionally set a Repeat Until date — once this date is reached, no further replications are created.

 List View